— Story —

 Co-founder, Buyer & General Manager

 Advanced Cicerone Mike Reis is a Berkeley-based fermentation obsessive on a mission to stir up excitement and interest around better beverages everywhere.
-He is a writer by night, primarily as a contributor to Serious Eats, and acts as Operations Manager for specialty beer and cider distributor Lime Ventures by day.
-Previously, he served as co-director of the beverage programs for the Monk’s Kettle and Abbot’s Cellar restaurants in San Francisco where was he was named one of Zagat’s 30 Under 30 beverage industry innovators to watch in 2013.
+He is a writer when he has the time, primarily as a contributor to Serious Eats, and previously the Operations Manager for specialty beer and cider distributor Lime Ventures.
+Before that, he served as co-director of the beverage programs for the Monk’s Kettle and Abbot’s Cellar restaurants in San Francisco where was he was named one of Zagat’s 30 Under 30 beverage industry innovators to watch in 2013.
 Under his guidance, the Abbot’s Cellar was nominated for a James Beard Award for Outstanding Bar Program in its first year of business.
 Mike is also CINA certified by the Cider Institute of North America and was responsible for launching the Cider category of the Good Food Awards.
 He has overseen the category through its first four years of existence (and counting!).